reachme1212/final_project/README.md

 **Database:**

-We have set up the database that will connect to AWS , model pulls data from the database.
-We have created tables in postgres to load the dataframes, we used join using SQL (see database folder) and created a new combined data that has the geoid and education infomration for each county that can be used to create maps.
+We have set up the database that will connect to AWS , model pulls data from the database as well.
+We have created tables in postgres to load the dataframes, we used join using SQL and created a new combined data that has the geoid and education information for each county that can be used to create maps and charts.

 ![projected_erd](images/project_ERD_DB.PNG)

 **Dashboard**

-We are building a google slides, to create an initial dashboard , for our final visual presentation we have decided to use tableau dashboards and a webpage that will show the interactive element of our charts , analysis and prediction by our machine model.
+We have created a google slides and tableau charts and dashboards , for our final presentation we have decided to use a webpage that will show the interactive element of our charts , dashboards , and results of our machine model prediction.

 [State DB ](https://public.tableau.com/app/profile/sangeetha.venu.gopalan/viz/Final_project_stateoverview_db/State_overview_db?publish=yes)